 On the flip side, if the red flags are not recognized and dealt with, a person may be affected detrimentally.
 Being in an abusive relationship not only touches a person’s core, their soul, but it also hits on their physical and emotional health.
 It distorts their perspective of life and the world.

 Don’t wait to evaluate your relationship.
 If you need help, there are many resources you can tap into whenever you are ready.
-If your situation is dire, check out the video at the end of this article to learn how to silently signal that you are in danger.
+If your situation is dire, learn how to silently signal that you are in danger.

 23 Emotional Abuse Red Flags in a Relationship